As a La Trobe student, you have certain rights. This includes the right to:

 If you feel you've been unfairly marked on an assessment, you may be able to ask for a review.
 If you're unsatisfied with the result of the review, you may be able to ask for a re-mark.

-If your College imposes a condition on your enrolment or excludes you from your course, they'll tell you about your options for appeal or review.
-Your first option is to appeal to the University Appeals Committee.
-Contact the Secretary of the University Appeals Committee.
+If your College imposes a condition on your enrolment or excludes you from your course, they'll tell you about your options for appeal or review - see: Can I appeal a decision made by an academic progress or misconduct committee?

 If you're dissatisfied with the Appeals Committee's decision, the Student Complaints Office can give you guidance on other avenues.